 Reverend Dr. Michael A. Evans, Sr.

-is the proud pastor of the Bethlehem Baptist Church of Mansfield, TX where he has proudly served for over 20 years as the “Under Shepherd.”
-Born the oldest of 6 children on November 4, 1966, Pastor Evans is a native of Houston, Texas and he is married to Mrs. Lisa C. Evans, his High School sweetheart of more than 25 years.
-To this union they have two children, Michael “Tony” Evans, Jr. and Richard Isaac “Tiger” Evans.
+is the proud pastor of the Bethlehem Baptist Church in Mansfield, Texas, where he has humbly served for 25 years as the “Under Shepherd.”
+Born the oldest of 6 children on November 4, 1966, Pastor Evans is a native of Houston, Texas and he is married to Mrs. Lisa C. Evans, his high school sweetheart of more than 30 years.
+To this union, they have two adult children.

-However, in humble regard for all that God has done he praises God for all of His love and kindness.
+However, in humble regard for all that God has done, he praises God for all of His love and kindness.
 He is most proud of the distinct gift of his wife, children, and church family.